 I have some BIG news that I've been aching to share with you guys.
 Disney has invited Nate, the boys and I on a Disney Cruise!
 We're headed to Castaway Cay on the Disney Dream for four nights of exploring the Bippity Boppity Boutique, Millennium Falcon, AquaCoaster and more.
 To prepare, we questioned every cast member and experienced cruise-goer we could find to tell us what to pack for a Disney cruise.

 My dear friends Heather and Allison have already been on Disney cruises, so I went to them for advice right off the bat.
+What to pack for a Disney cruise?
+They were chock full of tips!
 Want to know something else crazy exciting!?
 They're going to be taking trips with Disney at roughly the same time as my family: Heather's going on an Adventures By Disney trip and Allison's headed to Aulani.
 We had an epic Aulani experience last year, so we shared a ton of our tips with Allison.
 She, in turn, pointed us to her Printable Disney Cruise Countdown to kick things off.

 It's Mickey mania over here.
 There's so much pixie dust-infused excitement!

 Our Disney Cruise Packing List